mimikgit/cocoapod-EdgeCore/README.md

 ## Installation

-To get started, simply incorporate the following configuration to your Podfile:
+To get started, simply incorporate a configuration such as this to your Podfile:

 ```swift